lbcb-sci/raven/README.md

     input file in FASTA/FASTQ format (can be compressed with gzip)

   options:
+    --weaken
-    -p, --polishing-rounds <int>
+      use larger (k, w) when assembling highly accurate sequences -p, --polishing-rounds <int>
       default: 2
       number of times racon is invoked